litestar-org/litestar/docs/usage/10-plugins/0-plugins-intro.md

 2. Automatic OpenAPI schema creation for 3rd party classes.

 In other words, plugins allow for the parsing and validation of incoming data using non-pydantic classes, while still retaining the type safety, parsing and validation of pydantic.
-Additionally they allow for seamless serialization and schema generation.
+Additionally, they allow for seamless serialization and schema generation.

 ## Creating Plugins